 - You must not be in breach of the UK Immigration laws

 - Credibility assessment must be satisfied by the applicant

 - Applicant must be required to have the CEFR B2 level of English language ability to meet the English Language Requirement

-- Applicant is not required to be the sole founder of the business as he can be part of another entrepreneurial team
+- The applicant is not required to be the sole founder of the business as he can be part of another entrepreneurial team

 - You must have the maintenance funds of £945, but applicant is exempted if the endorsing body confirm funding him of the required amount

 - Applicants must be endorsed by the approved body as listed